-The Panel continues to be an active participant at meetings of the Takeover Bids Network for nominee.
-Tom has served as a director of the Panel for over seventeen years and I would like to sincerely thank him for his very significant contribution to, and support of, the Panel throughout his long tenure and to express our appreciation to him for the valuable expertise provided by him during his tenure as a director.
+I would like to welcome Hugh McCutchen on his appointment as a director of the Panel on 5 June nominee of the Irish Stock Exchange.
+Danny served as a director of the Panel for nearly eighteen years as the nominee of the Consultative Committee of Accountancy Bodies - Ireland and latterly, as the nominee of the Irish Stock Exchange.
+I would like to sincerely thank him for his very significant contribution to, and support of, the Panel throughout his long tenure and to express our appreciation to him for the valuable expertise provided by him during this time.